 How alerts are sent, either via email and/or text message, and who is to receive the alerts by providing their emaill addresses and/or mobile phone numbers.

-Notifications can also be sent to a third-party system via a Webhook which setup within Company Settings.
+Notifications can also be sent to a third-party system via a Webhook, set up in Company Settings, and assigned to an Alert Rule.

 -